-Melbourne is a vibrant destination that you can enjoy without reaching for your wallet every time you want to do something.
+Melbourne, Australia is a vibrant destination that you can enjoy without reaching for your wallet every time you want to do something.
 There are a lot of exciting things to do and see for free or a minimal cost, and we’ve rounded up 15 of them in this post.

 Free Walking Day Tour

 Go to Federation Square for a free walking tour around the city.
 A local guide will lead you to popular and off-the-beaten spots.
-Gather insider tips where to eat or go depending on your personal preferences.
+Gather insider tips on where to eat or go depending on your personal preferences.
 Later, you can decide which places to go back to and spend more time.
 After the tour, you can give whatever amount you feel the tour was worth.

 Explore Melbourne on a Bike

 With 50 bike share locations around, you can pedal your way through various Melbourne sites.
-A 24-hour bike access with unlimited 30-minute rides costs only $3.
+24-hour bike access with unlimited 30-minute rides costs only $3.
 There’s a $50 holding deposit but long as you don’t exceed the 30-minute trip and properly dock your bike, you won’t be charged extra fees.
 Please note that not all bikes will come with courtesy helmets.
-Visit Melbourne Bike Share for more information how the process works.
+Visit Melbourne Bike Share for more information about how the process works.

 Enjoy Free Rides on the City Circle Tram